Live. Love. ASAP

 Live.
 Love.
-ASAP (stylized as LIVE.LOVE.A$AP) is the debut mixtape by American rapper ASAP Rocky, who released it as a free digital download on October 31, 2011.
+ASAP is the debut mixtape by American rapper ASAP Rocky, who released it as a free digital download on October 31, 2011.
 It features production by Clams Casino, ASAP Ty Beats, DJ Burn One, and SpaceGhostPurrp, among others.
 The mixtape also features guest rappers Schoolboy Q and Fat Tony, as well as members of ASAP Mob, ASAP Rocky's hip hop collective.

 The mixtape's music incorporates stylistic and production elements of hip hop scenes distinct from ASAP Rocky's hometown New York scene, particularly Southern hip hop.
 Its production features woozy soundscapes, low and mid-tempo beats, and chopped and screwed choruses.
 His lyrics deal with themes about moral decay, including promiscuity and drug use, expressed through his boastful, tempered flow.

 The mixtape was promoted with two singles, "Peso" and "Purple Swag", which garnered ASAP Rocky mainstream attention and led to his first record deal.
 Live.
 Love.
 ASAP received widespread acclaim from critics, who praised the production aesthetic and ASAP Rocky's charismatic rapping style.
 It was included in several year-end top album lists by critics and publications.
 On October 29, 2021, ASAP Rocky re-released the mixtape on all streaming platforms.